ibexa/documentation-developer/docs/administration/recent_activity/recent_activity.md

 `ActivityLogService::build` function returns an `Ibexa\Contracts\ActivityLog\Values\CreateActivityLogStruct` which can then be passed to `ActivityLogService::save`.

-ActivityLogService::build has three arguments:
+`ActivityLogService::build` has three arguments:

-* `$className` is the PHP class name of the object actually manipulated by the feature.
+* `$className` is the FQCN of the object actually manipulated by the feature.
 For example `Ibexa\Contracts\Core\Repository\Values\Content\Content::class`
 * `$id` is the ID or identifier of the manipulated object.
-For example, the Content ID.
+For example, the Content ID cast to string.
 * `$action` is the identifier of the performed object manipulation.
 For example, `create`, `update` or `delete`.

 The returned `CreateActivityLogStruct` is, by default, related to the currently logged-in user.